 Any time you’re outdoors, there are things to remember – and with a place as wild as Olympic National Park, you’ll need to be prepared!
 Here are some tips for your elopement day.

 Much of the park is very remote, and there isn’t much cell service to be found!
 Lake Crescent usually has a few bars, but as you head west towards the coast, or up in the mountains, it disappears quickly, and rarely makes another appearance.
 Going off the grid is tons of fun, but not when you don’t know where you’re going – so be sure to download a map of the area ahead of time so that you know where to drive!
 And be super specific with any vendors or guests you’re meeting up with so that there’s no confusion – if you can meet up outside the park, that would be ideal.
 When your cell phone isn’t an option, Walkie Talkies are helpful for separate cars!

 Most of the park is easily accessible in any kind of car, so unless you’re going somewhere with dirt roads, you likely won’t have to worry about four wheel drive or a high clearance vehicle.
 But, it’s important to know that the park is pretty big, so it can take a while to get from one end to the other – and in some sections, the road is narrow and winding, with low speed limits.
 So when you choose your getting ready location, try to find something close to where you want to go next!

 Hire an Olympic National Park Elopement Photographer

-Beyond documenting the day, I help my couples with everything they need for their elopement - finding the perfect spot to tie the knot, making sure they have the right permits, finding cute places to stay, booking the best vendors, and creating a timeline for the day.
+Beyond documenting the day, I help my couples with everything you need for your elopement – finding the perfect spot to tie the knot, making sure you have the right permits, finding cute places to stay, booking the best vendors, and creating a timeline for the day.

-So if you’re ready to start planning your epic elopement day, contact me to learn about Olympic National Park elopement packages, and to talk about how we can make your dream wedding day come to life!
+So if you’re ready to start planning your Olympic National Park elopement, contact me to learn about my Washington state elopement packages, and to talk about how we can make your dream wedding day come to life!